-Coulda fooled me 18 months ago.
-I took pride in being an island.
-I wanted to be a self-governed island in complete isolation.
-A rogue island nation, population: ME.
+Four years ago I took pride in being an island.
+I wanted to be self-governed.
+A rogue nation, population: ME.

-I was on the fast-track to a crushing burn-out only I didn’t know it yet.
+But rather than strengthen me, this self-imposed isolation had me on the fast-track to a crushing burn-out, only I didn’t know it yet.

 Strung out, worn down, angry, resentful, a shell of my true self.
-I was in tears daily, shouting at Isla, screaming at Sparky.
-Barely getting by.
+I was in tears daily, shouting at my family and barely getting by.

 One day I found myself staring in the mirror saying, “I hate you.
-I hate you.
 I hate you,” over and over again.
 And a tiny voice spoke up and said, “Hey, you know this isn’t normal, don’t you?”

-That night, I did the hardest thing imaginable.
-I asked Sparky for help.
+That night, I did the hardest thing I could have done at the time.
+I asked Ben for help.
 Thank God.

 Why Am I Telling You This?